-Set up an Internet connection from a third-party carrier
+Set up a third-party internet connection

 The connection is organized over a private network at the L3 level through a global router.
 To organize the connection, you create a global router network — connect devices that need internet from the operator to the global router.
 A docking subnet is added to the global router network with the operator's router, and NAT is configured on the operator's router for access from the private network to the Internet.